-PLEASE NOTE: TO BE CONSIDERED FOR FUNDING, A PROPOSAL MUST MEET A MINIMUM WEIGHTED SCORE OF 99 (66% OF THE 150 TOTAL POSSIBLE WEIGHTED SCORE)
+\\\PLEASE NOTE: TO BE CONSIDERED FOR FUNDING, A PROPOSAL MUST MEET A MINIMUM WEIGHTED SCORE OF 99 (66% OF THE 150 MAXIMUM PROPOSAL SCORE)\\\

-Raters will score an applicant's response in each of the Rating Factor categories on a scale of 1-5, according to the Five-Point Rating Scale shown below.
-Each rating factor score is then weighted according to the "Percentage" column (determined by the ESC) associated with each Rating Factor to arrive at the final Weighted Score for each Rating Factor and then added together for a final overall proposal score.
+Raters will score an applicant's response in each of the Rating Factor categories on a scale of 0-5, according to the Six-Point Rating Scale shown below.
+For each rating factor, the rating point received is then weighted according to the "Percent of Total Value" column (determined by the ESC) associated with the Rating Factor to arrive at the Weighted Rating Factor Score.
+The Weighted Rating Factor Scores are then added together for a final overall proposal score.

-Five-Point Rating Scale
+Six-Point Rating Scale